atsushieno/augene-ng/README.md

 NOTE: before using augene, you most likely have to build things (explained in the next section).

+There are two ways to use augene tools: (1) use GUI editor to create a project, compile it to `*.tracktionedit` on the UI, and play the outcome it with GUI player, or (2) run project compiler and pass an augene project as an argument to generate `*.tracktionedit`, and play it with GUI player.

-launch `augene-editor` application.
+For GUI editor, launch `augene(-editor)` application.
 It is a cross-platform Kotlin/JVM Compose for Desktop GUI application.

 ![augene editor: configuration tab](docs/images/augene-config.png)